Back

 Partnership for Global Justice awarded Sister Lucianne Siers the 2015 Peace and Justice Award.
 Sister Lucianne founded and served as executive director of the Partnership for Global Justice and also served on the NGO team at the United Nations.

-Sister Lucianne Siers teaches about threats to lives and planet, raising awareness about using more of the resources of Earth than can be renewed or replenished.
+Sister Lucianne Siers taught about threats to lives and planet, raising awareness about using more of the resources of Earth than can be renewed or replenished.
 “The most recent issue in our backyard is the water crisis in Flint,” says Siers.
 “The environment which nourishes our spirit is often destroyed by our desire and sometimes need for roadways, expressways and cost-cutting measures that are not well thought.

-In ministry with Sister Lucianne Siers, OP
+In ministry with †Sister Lucianne Siers, OP

 Read